MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 - [Promote a variation and complete an experiment](experimentation-review-complete.md)

 > [!NOTE]
-> To learn where an experiment is in the lifecycle, go to the **Experiments** tab in site builder.
+> To learn where an experiment is in the lifecycle, select **Experiments** in the left navigation pane of site builder.
 A list of experiments is displayed with the status of each experiment in both Commerce and the third-party service.
 For more information, see [Review the status of an experiment](experimentation-status.md).

 ## Next step
 [Identify a hypothesis and determine success metrics for an experiment](experimentation-identify.md)